GRAPHITE FIBER THERMAL STRAPS (GFTS®)

 Though graphite thermal straps / "thermal shunts" / "thermal cables" have been studied since the late 1960's, TAI alone, perfected and fabricates the only graphite fiber thermal strap products.
 We began research on, and built our first GFTS® in 1996, and were later awarded USAF SBIR Ph I and follow-on Ph II programs (in 1996 & 1997), to further develop GFTS® and thermally-conductive vibration isolation technology for cryocoolers.

-DLR's EnMAP - Launches 2019.
+DLR's EnMAP - Launches 2021.
 TAI designed and assembled prototype and FM GFTS® assemblies for the SWIR detectors.

-- NASA’s IXPE Mission – Launches 2021.
+NASA’s IXPE Mission – Launches April 2021.
 TAI provided several prototype and spaceflight model GFTS / TEC Hybrid Thermal Straps to INFN and NASA.

 TAI has also provided prototype and FM GFTS® assemblies for several other customers including: OHB, Thales Alenia, Selex, CSA-Moog, Toshiba, NRL, L-3 and others

 Pictured (Top Left): NASA Launches ORION spacecraft (photo credit: United Launch Alliance).

 TAI manufactures our GFTS® product using our GraFlex bundles (GraFlex I and II), and our new GraFlex III Woven Graphite Fiber Sheet (made from graphite fiber with thermal conductivity of 800 - 1,000 W/m-K).
 Each GraFlex bundle consists of thousands of individual carbon fibers wrapped with a special polyester cord for support.
-These graphite fibers have 2.75 times the thermal conductivity of copper at room temperature and one quarter of the density.
-Therefore, on a thermal conductivity/mass basis, they are twelve times more weight efficient than copper, and over six times more weight efficient than aluminum.
+These graphite fibers have 2.75 times the thermal conductivity of copper at room temperature and one-quarter of the density.
+Therefore, on a thermal conductivity/mass basis, they are twelve times more weight-efficient than copper, and over six times more weight-efficient than aluminum.

 Our proprietary GFTS® fabrication process realizes up to 95% of the material thermal conductivity while providing a metal interface configuration for bolting the strap between the heat source and sink.
-The graph below shows the temperature dependent thermal conductivity of the graphite fiber in comparison with other typical thermal strap materials.
+The graph below shows the temperature-dependent thermal conductivity of the graphite fiber in comparison with other typical thermal strap materials.
 End fittings are made using a variety of materials (though aluminum is the most common choice for most applications).
 All GFTS® assemblies are made using only NASA-approved, extremely-low outgassing materials, making them ideal for contamination sensitive applications.

 Pictured (Top): Custom GFTS® with GraFlex I Above Custom GFTS® with GraFlex II.
 (Bottom): GraFlex I, GraFlex II (twice the number of fibers as GraFlex I), and GraFlex III woven fiber sheet.